 Risk appetite: Boards must articulate AI/ML-specific model risk appetite pre-deployment to avoid exceeding tolerances, given higher uncertainty from opacity.

-Model inventories and tiering: Address inaccurate/incomplete inventories and aggregate risks from deploying similar AI/ML across portfolios/jurisdictions; challenge tiering for complex
+Model inventories and tiering: Address inaccurate/incomplete inventories and aggregate risks from deploying similar AI/ML across portfolios/jurisdictions; challenge tiering for complexity.

-Update model development policies to evaluate AI/ML trade-offs (e
+Update model development policies to evaluate AI/ML trade-offs (e.g., explainability vs. performance) and ensure datasets prevent overfitting.

-Revise ongoing monitoring policies for more frequent, quantitative checks on AI/ML (e
+Revise ongoing monitoring policies for more frequent, quantitative checks on AI/ML (e.g., beyond six months); define degradation triggers, fallback models, and kill switches.

 Key Dates